A book of three parts; Freediving manual, sustainable marine foraging guide and introduction to spearfishing.

 Thankyou to everyone who visited during 2020.
 We hope that 2021 season will be easier but just in case and until things change our 2020 covid restrictions will be in place.

-Course numbers will be limited to 4 students and all social distancing and hygiene measures will be adhered to in non emergency circumstances.
+Course numbers will be limited to rule of 6 and all social distancing and hygiene measures will be adhered to in non emergency circumstances.

 Bookings are being taken and we will now be allowing course date changes if available up until 1 week before the course start in the case of a change of government policy or guidelines.